 An inmate or his/her attorney may request reconsideration of any parole decision of the Board within sixty days of the official vote of the Board.
 The request must be made in writing.
 Requests for reconsideration may be submitted through the Unit's IRO or to the Board.
-Only one reconsideration request wil be considered by the Board for a particular Board action per decision.
+Only one reconsideration request will be considered by the Board per decision.
 A request for reconsideration shall only be granted following the affirmative vote of no less than five (5) members of the Board.